adwranovsky/shift_register/readme.md

 ### advance_i
 When high, The value of bit_i appears on value_o[0] and the rest of value_o shifts upwards

+# shift_register_piso
+A simple parallel-in serial-out shift register module

+## Parameters
+### WIDTH
+The bit width of the shift register
+### COVER
+For testing use only.
+Set to 1 to include cover properties during formal verification

+## Ports
+### clk_i
+The system clock

+### rst_i
+An active high, synchronus reset that sets the internal register value to 0.
+Asserting this is the same as asserting set_i with value_i equal to 0.

+### set_i
+Asserting loads the internal register with the value of value_i.
+Takes precedence over advance_i.

+### bit_o
+The output bit.
+Is equal to the least-significant bit of the internal register value.

+### advance_i
+Shifts over the internal register one value to the right

+### value_i
+See set_i.

 ## FuseSoC